xratios/financetracker/README_API.md

 - Check InstantDB dashboard to verify transaction was created
 - Verify `userId` matches the user's ID in InstantDB
 - Check browser console for any client-side errors

+### InstantDB Admin SDK Not Configured Error
+- Ensure `INSTANT_ADMIN_TOKEN` is set in your environment variables
+- Generate the Admin Token from your InstantDB dashboard
+- Restart your development server after adding the token
+- For production, add the token to your Vercel environment variables

+### n8n Webhook Not Working
+- Verify the `N8N_WEBHOOK_URL` is correct (if using Next.js → n8n flow)
+- Check n8n workflow is active and webhook node is listening
+- Test the webhook URL directly with a tool like Postman or cURL